IdentityServer/Documentation/docs/configuration/authenticationOptions.md

   * Gets or sets the delay (in seconds) before redirecting to a `post_logout_redirect_uri`.
 Defaults to `0`.
 * `SignInMessageThreshold`
   * Gets or sets the limit after which old signin messages (cookies) are purged.
 Defaults to `5`.
+* `InvalidSignInRedirectUrl`
+  * Gets or sets the invalid sign in redirect URL.
+If the user arrives at the login page without a valid sign-in request, then they will be redirected to this URL.
+The URL must be absolute or can relative URLs (starting with "~/").